- Date : 09/08/2017

 The GST proposal seems largely beneficial; small cars will not see much of a difference, but luxury cars and SUVs will become more affordable.
 The case, however, isn’t the same for hybrid cars.

-These will attract a higher tax burden, as they have been designated luxury cars and will now attract 43% GST (28% plus a cess of 15%).
+These will attract a higher tax burden, as they have been designated luxury cars and attract 43% GST (28% plus a cess of 15%).
+The same is slated to be slashed to 35% as proposed by the Road Transport Ministry.
 The same bifurcation of rate applies to large luxury cars and SUVs.
 The tax spike will affect the hybrid segment, especially in places where such vehicles earlier enjoyed lower VAT rates and excise duties.

-The tax rate on electric vehicles is fixed at 12%.
+The GST for cars classified as electric vehicles is fixed at 12%.

 Impact for used car buyers

 On the flip side, it is feared that second-hand car buyers will likely suffer.
-Contrary to market expectations over the past few months, most dealerships may pass on this tax burden to customers, which means that a potential second-hand car buyer would now pay substantially higher costs.
+Contrary to market expectations over the past few months, most dealerships may pass on the GST on car purchase to customers, which means that a potential second-hand car buyer would now pay substantially higher costs.

 Used Car Business